Home/docs/Vision

 Governance can

-- Coordinate wallet defaults (e.g., which stables are preferred in the official wallet)
+• Coordinate wallet defaults (for example, which stables are preferred in the official wallet)

 Governance cannot